classtranscribe/Deployment/README.md

 1. The environment file `.env` in `Deployment/` includes API keys for external services and passwords for backend components.
 To create the file either
 i) Copy an existing `.env` file from another developer.
-Or, ii) Start with the empty template env files (e.g. [sample-environment-variable-file.env](https://github.com/classtranscribe/Deployment/blob/master/sample-environment-variable-file.env)
+Or, ii) Copy and edit the empty template file [sample-environment-variable-file.env](https://github.com/classtranscribe/Deployment/blob/master/sample-environment-variable-file.env) and save it as `.env`

-2. Build and run docker-compose to initially build and run all items
+2. Build and run docker-compose to initially build and start all containers

   Mac OSX and Linux:
   `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build -d`